akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_3.md

 ## Actor with read and write messages

-Putting the read and write protocol together, the device actor looks like the following example.
-You can add this to you `IotApp` source file.
+Putting the read and write protocol together, the device actor looks like the following example:

 Scala
 :  @@snip [Device.scala]($code$/scala/tutorial_3/Device.scala) { #full-device }